top of page

 At Worth Counseling Group, we believe the mind and body are always in conversation.
 When one softens, the other listens.

-If you’re exploring your own relationship with food, emotion, or self-regulation, therapy can offer a supportive space to understand the why behind the craving — and to rebuild a relationship with nourishment that feels compassionate, not controlling.
+If you’re exploring your own relationship with food, emotion, or self-regulation, therapy can offer a supportive space.
+It can help you understand the why behind the craving.
+Together, we can rebuild a relationship with nourishment that feels compassionate, not controlling.

 🌿